 Organizational executives know that cybersecurity is critical for business operations and processes.
-It is included during budget planning and allocation in an attempt to acquire the best cyber defenses available.
+The importance of cybersecurity is a primary theme during budget planning and allocation.
+Companies attempt to acquire the best cyber defenses available.

-It is essential to first understand the magnitude of cybercrime before we discuss why cybersecurity is so vital in today.
-The following statistics will show that cybercrime is very rampant and that it is necessary to adopt robust cybersecurity measures.
+It is essential first to understand the magnitude of cybercrime before we discuss why cybersecurity is so vital today.
+The following statistics will show that cybercrime is rampant and necessary to adopt robust cybersecurity measures.

-- Damages resulting from cybercrime are predicted they will have cost the world more than $6 trillion by the year 2021.
+- Damages resulting from cybercrime will cost the world more than $6 trillion by the year 2022.

-- Senior vice president and CTO of Cisco, Susan Wee, shared research which indicated 111 billion software development codes are produced every year.
+- Senior vice president and CTO of Cisco, Susan Wee, shared research that indicated the coders produce 111 billion software development codes every year.
 This introduces a massive number of potential vulnerabilities and will significantly cause an increase in zero-day exploits.
-They are estimated to reach one exploit every day by 2021 compared to a single one per week in 2015.
+They are estimated to reach one exploit every day by 2022 compared to a single one per week in 2015.

 - According to the FBI’s May tally in 2015, Business Email Compromise scams have cost businesses over $12.5 billion in the last four and a half years.

-- Hacking kits and tools used for ransomware, malware, identity theft, and other types of cybercrime are available in various online platforms retailing for as low as $1.
+- Hacking kits and tools used for ransomware, malware, identity theft, and other cybercrime types are available in various online platforms retailing for as low as $1.

-- Crypto jacking was the fastest growing cyber threat in 2018 with an increase rate of 459%.
+- Crypto-jacking was the fastest-growing cyber threat in 2018, with a growth rate of 459%.

 A lot of technologies have emerged in the last 10-20 years.
-These new technologies have redefined how organizations conduct business operations, their communication channels, data processing and storage, and so on.
+These new technologies have redefined how organizations conduct business operations, communication channels, data processing, storage, etc.

 For example, social media platforms like Facebook and Twitter are often used to communicate product launches or other information to millions of customers instantaneously.
-Just a few years ago television and radios were the primary means of advertisement.
+Just a few years ago, television and radio were the primary means of advertisement.

 IoT devices are potential entry points for hackers

-The use of IoT (Internet of Things) in business has increased rapidly, with Cisco estimating that 27.1 billion IoT devices will be connected globally by the year 2021.
-They are smart devices which are interconnected through the internet, and they include smartphones, iPads, laptops, tablets, etc.
+The use of IoT (Internet of Things) in business has increased rapidly, with Cisco estimating that 27.1 billion IoT devices will be connected globally very soon.
+They are smart devices interconnected through the internet, and they include smartphones, iPads, laptops, tablets, etc.

-Manufacturers of some IoT devices tend to abandon them and they don’t provide new updates or security patches.
+Manufacturers of some IoT devices tend to abandon them, and they don’t provide new updates or security patches.
 Such devices can have numerous exploitable vulnerabilities.
-This increases the possibility of a successful cyber-attack.
-To harden cybersecurity posture organizations should ensure that IoT devices are subjected to frequent and thorough vulnerability assessments.
+These vulnerabilities increase the possibility of a successful cyber-attack.
+To harden cybersecurity posture, organizations should ensure that IoT devices are subjected to frequent and thorough vulnerability assessments.

 Cybersecurity impacts everyone

-Developing and maintaining effective cybersecurity strategies affects the entire online community in an organization in the same way that safe driving reassures the safety of every passenger.
-This starts from an individual level.
-An infected personal device which is connected to company network or system can infect other systems causing the organizations to be vulnerable to attacks.
+Developing and maintaining effective cybersecurity strategies affects the entire online community in an organization in the same way that safe driving reassures every passenger’s safety.
+Cybersecurity strategies must start at an individual level.
+An infected personal device that connects to the company network or system can infect other systems causing the organizations to be vulnerable to attacks.

-The cybersecurity practices advanced by a company should be developed in such a way that all users are adequately protected.
-Security policies may vary from one department to another since they may have different levels of data access or may be using different IT systems.
-A comprehensive cybersecurity program is required to ensure that the security needs of every user are addressed without compromising the needs of others.
+The cybersecurity practices advanced by a company should be developed so that all users are adequately protected.
+Security policies may vary from one department to another since they may have different data access levels or may be using different IT systems.
+A comprehensive cybersecurity program is required to ensure that every user’s security needs are addressed without compromising the needs of others.

-The technological changes in the past decade has resulted in an advanced approach for executing cybercrimes.
+The technological changes in the past decade have resulted in an advanced approach for executing cybercrimes.
 Cybercriminals have adopted better strategies for targeting companies and using advanced techniques to launch attacks.

 Recently a lot of attacks are planned and achieved using artificial intelligence.
 They are smarter and have more destructive capabilities.
-An increased reliance on data processing and storage has also led to a rise in cyberattacks.
+Increased reliance on data processing and storage has also led to a rise in cyberattacks.

-Over 2.5 quintillion (1 with eighteen zeros) bytes of data are created every other day, and since data is valuable to cybercriminals, thousands of cyberattacks are attempted daily.
-Such statistics are a clear indication that a strong cybersecurity posture is critical.
+Over 2.5 quintillion (1 with eighteen zeros) bytes of data are created every other day,, and since data is valuable to cybercriminals, thousands of cyberattack attempts occur daily.
+Such statistics are a clear indication that a healthy cybersecurity posture is critical.

 A primary purpose of cyber-attacks is to cause harm to the victim.
-This is through gaining unauthorized system access to steal data, locking out system users, installing malware for remote monitoring, among others.
+Attackers gain unauthorized system access to steal data, locking out system users, installing malware for remote monitoring, among others.

 144 universities targeted by cyberattacks

 Different types of cyberattacks targeted 144 universities based in the United States in 2018.
-The responsible group had been executing the attacks for three years before it was indicted.
-During the attacks, data exceeding 31 terabytes was stolen.
-This included intellectual property whose worth amounted to more than $3 billion.
+The responsible group had been executing the attacks for three years before being caught.
+During the attacks, the group stole data exceeding 31 terabytes.
+This theft included intellectual property whose worth amounted to more than $3 billion.

 Exactis breached compromising data for 340 million users

-Exactis was hit by a largescale attack where the attackers were able to compromise data owned by 340 million clients.
+Exactis suffered a largescale attack where the attackers were able to compromise data owned by 340 million clients.
 The company offers services for compiling as well as aggregating premium data.
 It has access to at least 3.5 billion personal data making it a prime target.

 Yahoo and Gmail are the world’s largest service providers.
 The companies have implemented a lot of security measures to protect users’ accounts.
-This includes the multi-factor authentication technique where a user has to provide the correct username and password and then provide additional information such as verification code.
+These measures include the multi-factor authentication technique where a user has to provide the correct username and password and then provide additional information such as a verification code.

-Despite this, the companies were hacked through spear phishing techniques.
-The targets, most being senior U.S. government officials, were tricked into inputting personal details that were accessible by the hackers who then proceeded to login to the victims’ accounts.
-Although Gmail and Yahoo didn’t suffer any loses, their reputations were severely harmed.
+Despite this, the companies fell victim to spear-phishing techniques.
+The targets, most being senior U.S. government officials, were tricked into inputting personal details that were accessible by the hackers, who then proceeded to login into the victims’ accounts.
+Although Gmail and Yahoo didn’t suffer any losses, their reputations suffered severely.

 150 million Under Armor user accounts breached

 The WannaCry attack affected hospitals across the U.K., causing health services to shut down for close to a week.
-The attack was a ransomware attack where cybercriminals took control of health systems and demanded payment to relinquish control.
-It was a large-scale attack since patients across the U.K and in other affected countries were unable to access medical care.
+The attack was a ransomware attack where cyber criminals took control of health systems and demanded payment to relinquish control.
+It was a large-scale attack since patients across the U.K, and other affected countries could not access medical care.

 The above examples are a clear indication that cyberattacks have a direct negative impact on the victim.
 A business without effective cybersecurity solutions can be a victim of cyberattacks.
 The significant effect caused by cybercrime is the economic impact.
 An attacked company can;